X

 Perspectives on Politics only accepts unsolicited research articles for publication in its “Articles” section.
 Every article submitted to Perspectives undergoes a standard review process.

-The first step in this process is a blind, in-house assessment by editorial staff aimed at determining whether the submission is of sufficient quality and an appropriate fit for the journal.
-Every article submitted is read and reviewed by the Co-Editors and at least one additional member of the editorial staff.
+The first step in this process is a anonymous, in-house assessment by editorial staff aimed at determining whether the submission is of sufficient quality and an appropriate fit for the journal.
+Every article submitted is read and reviewed by an Editor-in-Chief and at least one additional member of the editorial staff.
 The editorial office seeks to promptly consider each article within two weeks of submission, during which time each article is discussed at a weekly editorial staff meeting.
 At this juncture, our aim is to determine whether or not we will send the manuscript out to external referees.
 Many submissions do not meet this hurdle, typically because the submissions in question are not geared toward the journal’s broad readership and seem more appropriately placed in more specialized scholarly journals.
 In all such negative cases, authors can expect to receive word within two weeks, along with an explanation for this editorial decision.
 The goal of the editorial office is to treat each manuscript with the seriousness it deserves, to subject each to careful consideration, and to render editorial decisions that offer clear explanations and useful comments.

-Those submissions that clear the internal review process are then sent out for external review according to a standard double-blind referee process.
+Those submissions that clear the internal review process are then sent out for external review according to a standard double-anonymous referee process.
 We typically seek four reviews, and select a diverse group of scholarly reviewers capable of approaching a manuscript from a range of pertinent scholarly perspectives.
 We expect that reviewers will return their reports within four to six weeks.
 Based on referee reports and our own careful reading of the article, the editors will then decide whether to accept a submission, reject it, or offer the author(s) the opportunity to revise and resubmit the manuscript.
 Authors will have access to all reviewer reports, and will receive a letter from the editors clearly explaining the decision.

 Perspectives does not consider papers that are currently under review at other journals or that duplicate or overlap with parts of larger manuscripts submitted to other publishers.
 Please do not submit manuscripts substantially similar to those published elsewhere (including parts of a book or other larger works, or articles published in other languages).
 If you have any questions about whether these policies apply in your particular case, contact us at perspectives@apsanet.org.